 Mr. Schrock is consistently recognized as one of the country’s leading restructuring lawyers.
+Most recently, Mr. Schrock was awarded 2020 Dealmaker of the Year by The American Lawyer for his work as counsel to Sears Holdings Corporation in its chapter 11 bankruptcy and sale to ESL Investments.
 He led the team that advised J.Crew in its groundbreaking consensual restructuring, which won the Financial Times North America Innovative Lawyers Report 2017 award for “Accessing New Markets and Capital.”
 He was named a “Market Leader” for Restructuring and Insolvency in the U.S. by IFLR1000, was named among Turnarounds & Workouts’ “Outstanding Restructuring Lawyers”, also named among Global M&A Network’s Top 100 Restructuring & Turnaround Professionals, and he has been named a Bankruptcy MVP by Law360.
 He is recognized as one of the nation's leading restructuring lawyers by Chambers & Partners, The Legal 500 U.S., International Financial Law Review (IFLR1000) and Super Lawyers magazine, and he is an editor of The Law and Practice of Restructuring in the UK and US, published by Oxford University Press.

 Mr. Schrock has served as lead restructuring partner in a number of the largest domestic and international cases on behalf of companies and fund-based clients.